vimoutliner/vimoutliner/doc/votl_readme.txt

                                                                    *votl-hoisting*
 Hoisting~

-NOTE: THIS PLUGIN IS NOT FINISHED AND MIGHT CAUSE DATA LOSS!!!
-USE IT AT YOUR OWN RISK.
-This plugin is disabled by default.

 Hoisting is a way to focus on the offspring of the currently selected outline item.
 The subitems will be presented as top level items in the automatically extracted hoist-file located in the same directory as the main outline file.